Orika Africa

 Uganda Wildlife Safari

 Uganda is East Africa's most biodiverse safari destination, protected by the Uganda Wildlife Authority across 10 national parks, 12 wildlife reserves, and 13 wildlife sanctuaries.
 The country holds more than half the world's remaining mountain gorillas, sheltered in Bwindi Impenetrable Forest on the edge of the Albertine Rift — a population shared with neighbouring Rwanda.
-Kibale Forest harbours over 1,500 chimpanzees with a sighting success rate above 90%.
+Kibale Forest harbours one of Africa's densest chimpanzee populations, with an exceptionally high sighting success rate.
 In the north, the Nile forces through a gorge at Murchison Falls before widening into one of Africa's great wildlife rivers.
 Queen Elizabeth National Park straddles the equator, its Ishasha sector home to lions that climb fig trees.
 Plan your visit with our gorilla trekking timing guide.
-Uganda records 1,073 bird species — more than 11% of the world's total.
+Uganda's bird list is among the richest in Africa.

-More than half the world's surviving mountain gorillas live in Bwindi Impenetrable Forest: 459 individuals across 25 habituated families, with 9 groups open for daily trekking across 4 sectors
+More than half the world's surviving mountain gorillas live in Bwindi Impenetrable Forest, across habituated families, with groups open for daily trekking across separate sectors

-Kibale Forest holds over 1,500 chimpanzees in at least 12 communities, 4 of which are habituated for trekking.
-The Kanyanchu programme has run since 1993 with a sighting success rate above 90%
+Kibale Forest holds one of Africa's densest chimpanzee populations across multiple communities, several habituated for trekking.
+The Kanyanchu programme has run since 1993 with an exceptionally high sighting rate

 Queen Elizabeth's Ishasha sector is one of very few places where lions habitually climb trees, resting in fig trees above the Uganda kob-filled plains below

-Murchison Falls squeezes the entire Victoria Nile through an 8-metre gorge before plunging 45 metres into the Devil's Cauldron — the river below supports 35,000 Uganda kob, 10,000 buffalo, and some of Africa's densest hippo populations
+Murchison Falls squeezes the entire Victoria Nile through an 8-metre gorge before plunging 45 metres into the Devil's Cauldron.
+The river below supports great herds of Uganda kob and buffalo, and some of Africa's densest hippo populations

 Kidepo Valley in Uganda's remote northeast is consistently rated one of Africa's finest parks, sheltering lions, cheetahs, and vast herds in a landscape very few visitors ever reach